lowRISC/opentitan/doc/rm/python_coding_style.md

 $ isort file.py
 ```

-Yapf and isort are python packages and should be installed with pip:
+Yapf and isort are Python packages and should be installed with pip:

 ```console
 $ pip3 install --user yapt